Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hetemit (Intermediate) Linux Box.md

 # Resolution summary
 - Found an application that performs evaluation on port 50000
--  Typed curl -X post --data "code=os" to confirm if the application was running python as the nmap showed it was
+- Entered curl -X post --data "code=os" to verify that the application was operating in Python, as indicated by nmap.
-- Ran an os.system netcat command to from curl and received a reverse shell
+- After executing an os.system netcat command using curl, a reverse shell was obtained.
-- Found a pythonapp.service was writable by our user
+- Found a pythonapp.service could be written by our user.
-- Modified the pythonapp.service to start a reverse shell as root
+- Changed the PythonApp.service to launch a reverse shell with root privileges.
-- Restarted the service and received a root shell
+- After restarting the service, a root shell was returned.

 ## Improved skills
 - Learned curl -X POST --data option "code= " option